RBHNirvana/VolunteerMe/README.md

 It allows organizations to to list any volunteer opportunities while allowing volunteers to look through and pick up any volunteer opportunities available in any select area they choose.

 # How we built it
-We utilized visual studio code
+We utilized visual studio code to use the languages listed below:
+CSS
+Flask
+HTML
+Python
+SQLAlchemy